Brothers Poem: Provenance

-A third possible provenance was reported in 2020, when Brent Nongbri published an email from Mike Holmes, the Director of the Museum of the Bible Scholars Initiative, which revealed evidence that P.GC. inv.
+A third possible provenance was reported in 2020, when Brent Nongbri published an email from Mike Holmes, the Director of the Museum of the Bible Scholars Initiative, which revealed evidence that P. GC. inv.
 105 had been sourced from Turkish antiquities dealer Yakup Eksioglu.
-The Atlantic reported that Eksioglu had corroborated this, and had also claimed that P.Sapph.Obbink came from his collection.
+The Atlantic reported that Eksioglu had corroborated this, and had also claimed that P. Sapph.
+Obbink came from his collection.
 In an article for the Center for Hellenic Studies, Theodore Nash concluded that the papyrus was "almost guaranteed" to be connected to Eksiolgu.
 According to Eksioglu, P. Sapph.
 Obbink and P. GC inv.
 105 had been in his family collection for over a century, though he provided no documentation for this.
 Brian D. Hyland rejects this as "simply not believable".

 Critics of the lack of transparency around the provenance of the papyrus have suggested that this is to hide a questionable origin.
 Sampson suggests that the accounts given in 2014 and 2015 were fabricated to conceal an undocumented – or "unmentionable" – true origin.
 Theodore Nash argues that "the convoluted cartonnage narrative was simply a red herring to legitimise a recently looted papyrus".
 Hyland suggests that the papyri might instead have been smuggled out of Egypt around 2011, during the overthrow of president Mubarak; or that they may have been among the uncatalogued papyri excavated by Grenfell and Hunt at Oxyrhynchus.
+Roberta Mazza, who also believes that the papyri were illegally smuggled out of Egypt, doubts that they were uncatalogued Oxyrynchus papyri, as it is unlikely that scholars working on these papyri – particularly Edgar Lobel, who was especially interested in the works of Sappho – would have failed to identify the distinctive Sapphic stanzas of P. Sapph.
+Obbink.

+In 2013 and in 2015 P. Sapph.
+Obbink was privately offered for sale through Christie's.
+The papyrus was never bought, and remained in storage at Christie's until taken by the police in 2022.
+The related Green Collection fragments were returned to Egypt in 2020.